zbeislerOSI/OCS-Docs/Documentation/DataViews/GetDataViewData/Quick_Start_Get_Data_View_Data.md

 If one or more of these parameters is not specified at query time or as a default, the data query is not valid.

 Streams in SDS may be configured to have non-default interpolation and extrapolation behavior.
 These behaviors are observed when stream data is included in data views.
 Data view data is always treated as dense, even if SDS returns sparse data.
-See the section on [empty or missing values](xref:DataViewsGettingData#empty-or-missing-values) for details.
+See the following section on empty or missing values for details.

 ### Empty or missing values
 SDS stream properties may be of nullable (e.g. `NullableInt32`) or non-nullable (e.g. `Int32`) types.
 Data views treats all fields as nullable, as is necessary for its fundamental goal of aligning large datasets.